stertingen/gerbmerge/README.md

 * [SimpleParse](http://simpleparse.sourceforge.net) version 2.1.0 or later
 * [Unum](http://home.scarlet.be/be052320/Unum.html) version 4.1.0 or later

-All of the above packages come with easy installation programs for both Windows, Mac OS X, and Linux. ## Automatic Installation with PIP This repository can generate a tarball for installation with PIP.
-In the repository, run:
+All of the above packages come with easy installation programs for Windows, Mac OS X, and Linux.

-    $ python setup.py sdist
-    $ pip install dist/gerbmerge-1.10.0.tar.gz

-PIP will automatically resolve the dependencies. `-1.10.0` will change with the current tool version.
-To easily run the installed package without looking up your python path, use python's "run module as script" feature: ``` $ python -m gerbmerge <args>```</args>

-## Installation
+## Install

-### Windows / Cygwin

-** This guide may be outdated! **

-Install Cygwin with _python_, _python-setuptools_, and _gcc_ packages (gcc is needed for simpleparse).
-Launch Cygwin shell and install _pip_, then _simpleparse_:

-    easy_install-x.y pip
-    pip install simpleparse

-(x.y is the current Python version)

-Download and unpack _gerbmerge_ sources, navigate to its folder in Cygwin shell and run:

-    python setup.py sdist
-    pip install dist/gerbmerge-1.9.4.tar.gz

-To uninstall gerbmerge, launch Cygwin shell and run:

-    pip uninstall gerbmerge

-### Windows (native)

-** This guide may be outdated! **

-[Download](https://www.python.org/downloads/release/python-2711/) and install Python-2.7, _pip_ will be installed too.
-Assuming Python installation folder is C:\Python27, open command propmt and run:

-    cd c:\python27\
-    scripts\pip.exe install simpleparse

-Download and unpack _gerbmerge_ sources, navigate to its folder and run:

-    c:\python27\python.exe setup.py sdist
-    c:\python27\scripts\pip.exe istall dist\gerbmerge-1.9.4.zip

-To uninstall gerbmerge, launch command prompt and run:

-    c:\python27\scripts\pip.exe uninstall gerbmerge

-### Unix / Mac OS X

 Install _pip_ (for Python 2) first.
-Download and unpack _gerbmerge_ sources, navigate to its folder and run:
+Download and unpack _gerbmerge_ sources, navigate to its folder and run (on Windows, omit the `sudo` command):

     sudo pip2 istall .

-This will resolve and install all dependencies, build the package and install it.
+This will resolve and install all dependencies, build the package and install it to your system.

+## Uninstall

-To uninstall gerbmerge, open shell and run:
+To uninstall gerbmerge, open a shell (or command prompt on Windows) and run (on Windows, omit the `sudo` command):

     sudo pip2 uninstall gerbmerge

 ## Running GerbMerge

-### Windows / Cygwin

-Launch Cygwin shell and type

-    gerbmerge

-### Windows (native)

-Open a DOS command prompt and laucnh gerberge.bat file:
+Open a shell (or command prompt on Windows) and type

-    c:\python27\gerbmerge.bat

-### Unix / Mac OS X

-Open shell and type

     gerbmerge